QubesOS/qubes-doc/developer/general/rst-documentation-style-guide.rst

 - If you know that almost all users will want to use (or should use) a specific command containing all real values and no variables, you might consider providing exactly that command and forgoing the version with variables.
 Novices may not realize which parts of the command they can substitute with different values, but if you’ve correctly judged that they should use the command you’ve provided as is, then this shouldn’t matter.

 Capitalization of "qube"
 ^^^^^^^^^^^^^^^^^^^^^^^^

 We introduced the term :term:`qube` as a user-friendly alternative to the term :term:`vm` in the context of Qubes OS.
 Nonetheless, “qube” is a common noun like the words “compartment” and “container.”
 Therefore, in English, “qube” follows the standard capitalization rules for common nouns.
 For example, “I have three qubes” is correct, while “I have three Qubes” is incorrect.
 Like other common nouns, “qube” should still be capitalized at the beginnings of sentences, the beginnings of sentence-case headings, and in title-case headings.
 Note, however, that starting a sentence with the plural of “qube” (e.g., “Qubes can be shut down…”) can be ambiguous, since it may not be clear whether the referent is a plurality of qubes, :term:`qubes os`, or even the Qubes OS Project itself.
 Hence, it is generally a good idea to rephrase such sentences in order to avoid this ambiguity.

 Many people feel a strong temptation to capitalize the word “qube” all the time, like a proper noun, perhaps because it’s a new and unfamiliar term that’s closely associated with a particular piece of software (namely, Qubes OS).
 However, these factors are not relevant to the capitalization rules of English.
 In fact, it’s not unusual for new common nouns to be introduced into English, especially in the context of technology.
 For example, “blockchain” is a relatively recent technical term that’s a common noun.
 Why is it a common noun rather than a proper noun?
 Because proper nouns refer to *particular* people, places, things, and ideas.
 There are many different blockchains.
 However, even when there was just one, the word still denoted a collection of things rather than a particular thing.
 It happened to be the case that there was only one member in that collection at the time.
 For example, if there happened to be only one tree in the world, that wouldn’t change the way we capitalize sentences like, “John sat under a tree.”
-Intuitively, it makes sense that the addition and removal of objects from the world shouldn’t cause published books to become orthographicallly incorrect while sitting on their shelves.
+Intuitively, it makes sense that the addition and removal of objects from the world shouldn’t cause published books to become orthographically incorrect while sitting on their shelves.

 Accordingly, the reason “qube” is a common noun rather than a proper noun is because it doesn’t refer to any one specific thing (in this case, any one specific virtual machine).
 Rather, it’s the term for any virtual machine in a Qubes OS installation.
 (Technically, while qubes are currently implemented as virtual machines, Qubes OS is independent of its underlying compartmentalization technology.
 Virtual machines could be replaced with a different technology, and qubes would still be called “qubes.”)